snowleopard/build/paper/response.md

 > **B:** ML Compilation Manager?

 Many languages have built-in build systems, including ML (as you mention), Haskell's `ghc --make`, and OCamlMake.
-In the interest of space, we chose to focus on language-independent build systems, rather than language-specific ones.
+In the interest of space and breadth of impact, we chose to focus on language-independent build systems, rather than language-specific ones.

 > **C:** In the present form, the code of each build system is quite different from each other